jaybhoyar/js_methods/README.md

 # Array And Strings Methods

-The aim of the exercise is to make you femilier with the array and strings methods.
+The aim of the exercise is to make you familier with the array and strings methods.
 * [ ] Scope
 * [ ] Array Methods
 * [ ] String Methods